MD/MPH

 The Tufts School of Medicine Committee on Admissions is the only body with the authority to admit applicants to our medical school.
 The combined degree program has its own program committee that is authorized to admit applicants; however, it may do so only after the applicants have been approved for admission to the entering class by the Tufts School of Medicine Committee on Admissions.
 Applying to a combined degree neither helps or hinders their MD application.

-The following tuition rates are for 2019 – 2020 academic year* and apply to students enrolled in the dual MD/MPH program starting in Fall 2019.
-Students enrolled in the dual MD/MPH will be enrolled in the MPH program for each of the four years they are in the MD program, and are therefore billed at a flat rate of MPH tuition for each year.
+The following tuition rates are for 2023–2024 academic year* and apply to students enrolled in the dual MD/MPH program starting in Fall 2023.
+Students enrolled in the dual MD/MPH will be enrolled in the MPH program for each of the four years they are in the MD program and are therefore billed at a flat rate of MPH tuition for each year.

 The current academic year's cost of attendance budget (including not only tuition, but room and board, health insurance, books etc.) is available from the Office of Financial Aid.

-* Tuition rates and fees are effective as of July 2019.
-Note that program cost is set each academic year (June to May) and typically increases a small amount from year-to-year.
+*Tuition rates and fees are effective as of July 2023.
+Note that program cost is set each academic year and typically increases a small amount from year-to-year.
 The Trustees of Tufts University reserve the right to change tuition rates or fees at their discretion.

 Physicians with an MPH go into every specialty.
 All Tufts MD/MPH graduates have gone on to take and complete clinical residencies, and most continue to work as clinicians throughout their career.
 A small portion do leave clinical medicine, usually several years after residency, to work in public health full-time, but most will find a career that allows them to do both clinical work and to engage in work that uses their public health skills explicitly.
 Public health careers for physicians exist in government, in academia, in community settings, in clinical administration, and in the private sector.
 Some physicians never use their MPH for work separate from their clinical work, but rather use their MPH to be a somewhat different, and we would say better, clinician.

-For more information about any aspect of the program, see MD/MPH FAQs or contact Anthony Schlaff, MD, MPH.
+For more information about any aspect of the program, see MD/MPH FAQs or contact publichealth@tufts.edu.